hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ### Cloning parameters

 Cloning supports two modes of cloning.
 Either use `cloneOf` and reference a `PersistentVolumeClaim` in the current namespace to clone or use `importVolAsClone` and reference a HPE Primera or 3PAR volume name to clone and import to Kubernetes.
+Volumes with clones are immutable once created.

 | Parameter        | Option  | Description |
 | ---------------- | ------- | ----------- |